russss/nhs-covid19-app-data/README.md

-# NHS COVID-19 App Data
+# NHS COVID-19 Data

-This repo contains tools to regularly update an SQLite database with data fetched from the API of the [NHS COVID-19 App](https://covid19.nhs.uk/).
-It should be useful for calculating statistics on the exposure notification system.
+This repo contains tools to regularly update an SQLite database with data fetched from the API of the [NHS COVID-19 App](https://covid19.nhs.uk/), and NHS testing availability.

 The collected data was previously stored in this repository but it's now located [here](https://files.russss.dev/nhs_covid19_app_data.db) as it has exceeded GitHub's file size limit.